kaleabe-n/mock-server-json-placeholder/README.md

-this is the read me file  of the repo
+this is a repo to create a mock server